riversyang/OIPs/OIPs/oip-2.md

 ![Investor](../assets/Investor.png)

-## Example workflow
+## Communication between protocols and components

 Let's take a look what happens from different perspectives from different user cases to show how the Fund instance communicates with core components.

 When the fund template is created, it can hold different components and when the fund instance is initialized, the fund communicates with the specific components depending on what the action is.
 The components are highly reusable and can serve multiple contracts.
 In this case, the sample fund template uses whitelist, risk-control, withdrawal and exchange components.
+(Figures below are just for explaining.)

 ![Example investement](../assets/Example-investement.png)

 # Interfaces